rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

         <p align="justify">
 Soizic is a PhD student in Education in the Centre for Play in Education, Development and Learning (PEDAL) and mum to a two-year-old.<br><br>

 The President of the Families Society is responsible for representing and furthering the needs of students with families - those with partners and/or children of all ages.
 They work to involve students with families in college events and organise events aimed at these students through the families society.
 They are elected by the Families Society rather than being elected by all students.
+See the <a href="{{site.baseurl | absolute_url}}/documents/booklet_families.pdf">families guide</a> for lots of useful information.
         </p>
     </td></tr>